ShaleGame/ShaleGame/CONTRIBUTING.md

     - **Squash and merge** if commits are minor fixes or adjustments, if the commit history is not clean, or there is a commit in history that is incomplete or broken
-    - Otherwise, use **Rebase and merge** to maintain individual commits
+    - Otherwise, use **Create a merge commit** to maintain individual commits
 - GitHub will automatically create a title and description based on the commit messages, but feel free to edit them for clarity and completeness.